KwonNayeon/KwonNayeon/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hi, I'm Nayeon, a self-motivated Data Scientist with 2.5 years of experience in the field of causal inference.
+👩‍💻 I'm a self-motivated Data Scientist with 2.5 years of experience in the field of causal inference.

 📚 My field of study is causal inference, and I have knowledge in statistics, data analysis, and machine learning.
 I have experience working with programming languages such as R, Python, and SQL, and I'm always keeping up-to-date with the latest technologies through self-learning.